kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 ![year](https://github.com/kevgross89/Apple-TV-Movie-Recommendation-Engine/blob/main/Images/Movie%20By%20Release%20Year.png)

-Additonally, we can tell that more movies have been released in recent years due to the skewed left nature of the above chart.
+Additionally, we can tell that more movies have been released in recent years due to the skewed left nature of the above chart.

 The metadata-based model uses a vectorizer to build document vectors.
 One thing we address is that actors could have the same first name, for example such as *Tom Hanks* and *Tom Cruise*.
 These are clearly 2 different people but as of now, our vectorizer would just look at the name *Tom* as a separate entity.
 Therefore, we are going to strip the spaces between the genres, cast, and director's names.
 Therefore, in our example we will now have *tomhanks* and *tomcruise* to differentiate between our two actors.
 After doing this, we have a `soup` function which has an output such as `elijahwood ianmckellen livtyler viggomortensen seanastin orlandobloom christopherlee cateblanchett action adventure drama peterjackson`.